-We met someone else there who had already visited twice during the day but given up climbing through because there were too many people.
+We met someone else there who had already visited twice during the day but gave up climbing through because there were too many people.

 She was very pleased to just find only us there in the early evening.

-The Bouzu Bar is run by Takahide Haneda, who also happens to be the head priest at the nearby Kounji Temple.
+The salon & bar SAMGHA is run by Takahide Haneda, who also happens to be the head priest at the nearby Kounji Temple.